JannetEkka/asha-chatbot/docs/user_guide.md

 - Tap quick reply buttons for faster responses
 - Rotate your device for a wider chat view if needed

-Thank you for using Asha, your AI career companion from JobsForHer.
+Thank you for using Asha, your AI career companion from Herkey.
 We wish you success in your professional journey!